carvel-dev/carvel-community/ADOPTERS.md

 **[Revng](https://rev.ng/)**

 Revng is a small company with expertise in compilers, emulation and binary analysis.
-They use ytt as a flexible templating tool to generate the configuration for [orchestra](https://github.com/revng/orchestra), their meta build system/package manager.
+Revng uses ytt as a flexible templating tool to generate the configuration for [orchestra](https://github.com/revng/orchestra), their meta build system/package manager.

 ## Adding your organization to the list of adopters